Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Numerical analyses of driven Josephson junction and diode characteristics

 \subsection{Gate tunability of the diode effect}

-So far, we have discussed the effects of an asymmetric drive in elucidating the occurrence of a finite rectification for such a Majorana coupled JD.
-It is also crucial to understand the importance of a QD playing the role of a weak link in the context of a JD.
-As pointed out earlier, the discrete energy level of the QD ($\epsilon_d$) can be adjusted through electrostatic gating~\cite{Alivisatos1996,Zwerver2022,Burkard2023} which offers a precise control on JC~\cite{Gupta2023, Taberner2023, Yan2025, Meyer2024, Trahms2023, Cheng2023, Debnath2024a}, enabling a fine-tuning of the critical current and the phase dynamics.
-Therefore, it is essential to examine how the QD energy level, (tuned by a gate voltage \( V_g \)) can impact both the JC and the RF.
+So far, we have discussed the effects of an asymmetric drive in elucidating the occurrence of a finite rectification for such a Majorana coupled Josephson diode.
+It is also crucial to understand the importance of a QD playing the role of a weak link in this context.
+As pointed out earlier, the discrete energy level of the QD ($\epsilon_d$) can be adjusted through electrostatic gating~\cite{Alivisatos1996,Zwerver2022,Burkard2023} which offers a precise control on Josephson current~\cite{Gupta2023, Taberner2023, Yan2025, Meyer2024, Trahms2023, Cheng2023, Debnath2024a}, enabling a fine-tuning of the critical current and the phase dynamics.
+Therefore, it is essential to examine how the QD energy level (tuned by a gate voltage \( V_g \)) can impact both the Josephson current and the RF.
 The application of the gate electrode effectively modifies $\epsilon_d$ to $\epsilon_d^\prime=\epsilon_d-eV_g$, which further suggests that $eV_g$ can act as a rescaled QD energy.
 That is true even if $\epsilon_d=0$ as kept throughout this study.
 Another important aspect of utilizing the QD as the weak link is its ability to act as a discrete resonant level and to cause successive on and off resonances with respect to the Fermi-energy (chemical potential, $\mu$) of the KCs (SC leads)~\cite{Dam2006, Herrero2006}.
-This significantly influences the periodic modulation of the JC and hence the RF.
-Thus, this control of level-matching feature through tuning $V_g$ is the key to manifest transport aided by the Majoranas across such QD based JJ.
-Therefore, tuning $V_g$ becomes necessary to exploit the role of the QD on the JC and hence the diode's RF.
+This significantly influences the periodic modulation of the Josephson current and hence the RF.
+Thus, this control of level-matching feature through tuning $V_g$ is the key to manifest transport aided by the Majoranas across such QD-based Josephson junction.
+Therefore, tuning $V_g$ becomes necessary to exploit the role of the QD on the Josephson current and hence the diode's RF.